Cargill/OpenSIEM-Logstash-Parsing/GETTING_STARTED.md

 Below section is written assuming you ingest logs from kafka and want to use our script to generate pipelines.
 For a manual process and/or for deeper understanding skip to the [Detailed Setup](#detailed_setup) section.

-It is also assumed that you are using logstash on linux and it's installed at _/usr/share/logstash_ location.
+It is also assumed that you are using logstash on linux and logstash home is _/usr/share/logstash_ path.(logstash home is the directory that contains pipelines.yml, logstash.yml, jvm.options etc.)

 ### Pre-requisites